 When the absolute monarchy was instituted in 1660 by Frederik III, the monarchy became hereditary; the king was no longer elected but, instead, inherited the throne directly from his father.
 Use of the royal baptismal font was initiated to christen heirs to the throne.
 To indicate this, it was decided to engrave the names of the father and the son along with the date of the christening, which took place the same day as the birth.
 On the bottom of the baptismal basin, one can today see engravings for 22 christenings between 1671 and 1749.
 An extra gold plate attached to the basin records seven subsequent christenings between 1750 and 1795.
 Due to lack of space the tradition ended.

-On the day of a christening, the royal baptismal font and set are moved from Rosenborg Castle, where they are kept, to the church where the christening takes place.
+On the day of a christening, the royal baptismal font and set are moved from Rosenborg Palace, where they are kept, to the church where the christening takes place.
 Royal christenings are not tied to a particular church.
-Thus, Prince Nicholai was christened in Fredensborg Palace church and Prince Felix and Prince Henrik in Møgeltønder Church, while Prince Christian was christened in Christiansborg Palace church, Princess Isabella in Fredensborg Palace Church, and Prince Vincent and Princess Josephine in Holmens Church.
+Thus, HH Prince Nicholai was christened in Fredensborg Palace church and TH Prince Felix and Prince Henrik in Møgeltønder Church, while HRH Prince Christian was christened in Christiansborg Palace Church, HRH Princess Isabella in Fredensborg Palace Chapel, and TRH Prince Vincent and Princess Josephine in Holmens Church.